Ansty, Wiltshire: History

 In the southern part of the parish is White Sheet Hill, on which there are Bronze Age barrows including a long barrow.
 In the eastern part of the parish there is bowl barrow.
 The barrow may be older than the pagan Saxon burial from the 7th century AD that has been found in it.
 Grave goods excavated from the burial include a diadem, palm cups, enamelled ironwork and an incense burner.

+The name Ansty derives from the Old English ānstiga meaning 'a steep or narrow path'.

 Domesday Book in 1086 recorded two estates at Anestioe, with altogether 17 households.
 The village developed in a sheltered valley where springs form a stream which flows north to join the Nadder at Tisbury.
 One of the springs feeds a pond north of the church, which was made as a fish-pond before 1769 by constructing an earth dam.

 The village lies on both sides of a minor road between Tisbury and Alvediston.
 The southern boundary of the parish follows approximately a ridge way across White Sheet Hill, which in the 17th century and earlier was part of the London to Exeter road.

 From the 13th century until 1541, Ansty manor was the property of the Knights Hospitallers, who built Ansty Preceptory.
 After the Dissolution the property was granted to John Zouche, who was employed as bailiff for Thomas Seymour and went on to sit in Parliament for Hindon and then Shaftesbury.
 His son Francis sold it in 1594 to Sir Matthew Arundell whose family seat was Wardour Castle, just over a mile west of Ansty village.
 The Arundells held the land (apart from a time around the Civil War when it was forfeited) until 1946, when the farms were sold to their tenants.